startup-guide/django-ses-analytics/README.md

 ====

 * Unsubscribe
-* Process bounces and spam complaints (see http://bouncely.com/), use SNS
+* Process bounces and spam complaints (see http://bouncely.com/), use SNS, automatically unsubscribe, distinguish soft and hard bounces
 * Automatically generate a text version of email from HTML version
 * Suggest metrics to investigate
 * Track opening external links
 * Provide a nice name for displaying in admin
+* Measure email activity - how often read emails or clicks links
+* Detect separatelly when images were displayed